 And we almost forgot!
 Drink plenty of water – this habit will undoubtedly improve your goal attainment.

-This strategy is at the heart of the nutrition advice we give our personal training clients.
+This strategy is at the heart of the nutrition advice we give our personal training clients here at our private studio in Northampton.
 However, we tailor a diet plan based on their personal preferences and family routines.
 Knowing the rules of thumb is one thing, but turning that into meals is another.
 It requires practice, but it’s worth it for life long health and fitness.